-Our ethos is based on a sense of community, with acting companies, stage management and creative teams living and working on site.
-This enables them to develop individual craft and explore and learn new skills from our experienced and passionate team.
+Our ethos is based on a sense of community.
+Actors, stage management and creative teams live and work on site.
+This enables them to develop their individual craft and explore new skills from our experienced and passionate team.
 This environment demands a commitment to the work that encourages a true sense of ensemble that is visible on stage.
-Our intimate auditorium also means that there is a remarkably strong connection between the actors and the audience making this theatre a very special place to visit.

 The value of our work and our supportive ethos is further evidenced by the wide spectrum of companies and individuals who wish to work with us.
 The Watermill are proud to work with a select number of Associate Artists, Associate Companies and Creative Associates.
 These programmes have helped young emerging companies and individual artists and creatives flourish in the industry.

 You can find out more about our Associate Artists, Associate Companies and Creative Associates here.

 The Watermill Ensemble is another way in which we nurture emerging artists, particularly Actor-Musicians.
 The Ensemble was established in 2017 by Artistic and Executive Director Paul Hart to make Shakespeare more engaging and accessible.
 They have produced four shows Romeo and Juliet, Twelfth Night, Macbeth and A Midsummer Night’s Dream.